14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: Test case III: axial-azimuthal plane

-The 14\hyp{}moment system on the other hand manages to reproduce the kinetic solution to a good accuracy.
+The 14-moment system on the other hand manages to reproduce the kinetic solution to a good accuracy.
 Some unphysical shocks are visible in the background, but appear as a small perturbation to an otherwise accurate bulk solution.
-The accuracy of the 14\hyp{}moment method is confirmed by Fig.~\ref{fig:ch-ions-maxent-2d-results-14mom-PIC-somemoments}, where additional moments are compared to the kinetic ones.
-Again, except for the presence of some additional waves with a rather small amplitude, the 14\hyp{}moment system appears to reproduce the kinetic solution to a good accuracy.
-As anticipated in Section~\ref{sec:ion-wave-trapping}, in the present two\hyp{}dimensional case the maximum\hyp{}entropy approach shows a very high accuracy, as compared to the previous one\hyp{}dimensional azimuthal simulations.
+The accuracy of the 14-moment method is confirmed by Fig.~\ref{fig:ch-ions-maxent-2d-results-14mom-PIC-somemoments}, where additional moments are compared to the kinetic ones.
+Again, except for the presence of some additional waves with a rather small amplitude, the 14-moment system appears to reproduce the kinetic solution to a good accuracy.
+As anticipated in Section~\ref{sec:ion-wave-trapping}, in the present two-dimensional case the maximum-entropy approach shows a very high accuracy, as compared to the previous one-dimensional azimuthal simulations.
 Indeed, in the 2D scenario, ions can escape from the azimuthal wave region due to the concurrent axial acceleration.
-A strong non\hyp{}equilibrium is realized, but the 14\hyp{}moment model shows able to manage it.
+A strong non-equilibrium is realized, but the 14-moment model shows able to manage it.

+We believe the solution to be substantially independent from the chosen size of the computational domain.
+Indeed, the azimuthal periodicity is enforced not only by the periodic boundary conditions, but also by imposing the electric field profile.
+We do not expect that adding any integer number of wavelengths would modify the results.
+On the other hand, we believe that parametric studies of the accuracy of the 14-moment method at different wavelengths are interesting, and are suggested as a future work.
+Regarding the axial direction, one should consider that ions are supersonic.
+Therefore, we expect little to no effect on the simulated region, if one was to include a longer plume.